allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 ### Ubiquitous language in tests

-In Domain—driven Design term “ubiquitous language” means common, consistent language between developers and users.
+In Domain—driven Design term “ubiquitous language” means common, consistent language between developers and project stakeholders.
 We’ve taken this idea a step further and decided that our integration tests will share a common context, so developers can better understand system under test and more easily discuss about it.

 Just like in BDD, every test should be a short story of a user performing an action.
 Instead of naming users and entities with _ad hoc_ identifiers like `ABC`, `123` or `foo` we decided to introduce meaningful characters.